mbrowng/SpikeTest/README.md

-# Angular + Leaflet + Nominatim
+# Angular + Nominatim + Firebase

-This project contains simple `Angular 10` app with `Leaflet` map library integration along with `Nominatim API` geocoding.
+This project contains simple `Angular 10` app with `Nominatim API` geocoding integration, plus Graphhopper.
+Also the project uses Firebase to save all distances between two addresses.

 ## Run